Playfloor/notes/latex-sucks.md

 for a more specific term it is orders of magnitude harder, especially if the term is not directly translatable.

+## Problem 4 - The Error Messages Are Unhelpful

+I've never seen a compiler tell me *When in doubt, ask someone for help!* but once more, this is unacceptable.
+I need to work **NOW** not when someone answers me on StackOverflow after marking my first 30 attempts as duplicates.
+I *can't* ask someone and hope they answer, you're the compiler, you tell me what the fuck is wrong.

 ## Conclusion (for now)

 While I can't contest that LaTeX is amazing, I can't also stay silent and pretend it doesn't suck.